-Full-coverage and warmth for small skiers and riders who want to play outside when it's windy or there's wet snow (because wet snow is the best building snow).
-This classic, one-piece suit offers warmth and weather protection when there's fun to be had in fall and winter.
-The suit has room for layers and a hem that can be let down to accommodates growth, then (if you need it) can be tacked up again to ready it for the next kid in line.
+Full coverage and warmth for small skiers and riders who want to play outside in wind or wet snow (because wet snow is the best building snow).
+This classic one-piece suit offers warmth and weather protection when there's fun to be had in fall and winter.
+Redesigned for 2018 based on member feedback, the Toaster Suit is now waterproof and tougher than ever.
+Durable waterproof fabric helps them stay warm and dry through hours in the snow, and it's abrasion-resistant to stand up to the demands of serious play.
+The suit has room for layers and a hem that can be let down to accommodate growth, then (if you need it) tacked up again to ready it for the next kid in line.

 - Lining is recycled polyester.

-- Insulated with 300g MEC™ Hyperloft, 240g in the sleeves and hood for freedom of movement.
+- Insulated with 300g MEC Hyperloft, with 240g in the sleeves and hood for freedom of movement.

 - Elasticized cuffs with internal storm cuff to keep out the cold and snow.

 - Dual front zips allow easy on/off and have external weather flaps.

 - Side cargo pocket closes with a flap and snap and has a ski pass loop inside.